stanleydesu/cubedesu/README.md

 # cubedesu

 Rubik's Cube simulator written in Rust.
+Play it at https://stanleydesu.github.io/cubedesu/ !

 ## Features
 - Visual simulation of a 3x3 cube, allowing moves with [keyboard input](./keymap.png)